varnish/Varnish-Book/varnish_book.rst

    ..
 Benefits:

    At the same time, Varnish is flexible.
-   The Varnish Configuration Language (VCL) is lightning fast and allows system administrators to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
+   The Varnish Configuration Language (VCL) compiles and executes lightning fast.
+   VCL allows system administrators to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
    Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

    ..
 Varnish use